By Bethany Good

 Which of the guiding values defined by Cowork Frederick members speaks to you?

-Any tips for people looking to get into the Talent Development space?
+Any tips for getting into the technology field?

 Why Cowork Frederick?